Birational Invariance in Punctured Log Gromov-Witten Theory: Introduction

-Under the prediction that the mirror algebras constructed in \cite{int_mirror} and \cite{scatt} is the algebro-geometric realization of degree zero symplectic cohomology of $X \setminus D$, this result says at least that after changing Novikov parameters, the mirror algebra is invariant under certain modifications of the boundary, which is expected under this prediction.
+Under the prediction that the mirror algebras constructed in \cite{int_mirror} and \cite{scatt} are the algebro-geometric realization of degree zero symplectic cohomology of $U$, this result says at least that after changing Novikov parameters, the mirror algebra is invariant under certain modifications of the boundary, which is expected under this prediction.

-We begin by giving a review of punctured log maps, tropical types, their associated moduli stacks and obstruction theories.
-The auxiliary stack $\mathfrak{M}_{\gamma \rightarrow \tau}$ is constructed by considering an associated tropical moduli problem, and by pulling back along morphisms from the log to the tropical moduli problem, as in \cite{stacktrop} \cite{expand}, we produce the desired stack.
+We begin by relating the tropical type of a log stable map $C \rightarrow \tilde{X}$ with the tropical type of the stabilization of $C \rightarrow X$.
+Following this, we show a certain class of non-basic log stable maps $\overline{C} \rightarrow X$ determine log stable maps $C \rightarrow \tilde{X}$, and how this class of log stable maps is encoded by morphisms to an auxiliary stack $\mathfrak{M}_{\gamma \rightarrow \tau}$ which is constructed by considering an associated tropical moduli problem.
+By pulling back along morphisms from the log to the tropical moduli problem, as in \cite{stacktrop} \cite{expand}, we produce the desired stack.
 We then proceed to construct the upper horizontal arrows in the commutative diagram of Theorem \ref{mthm1}, with necessary care taken for subtleties regarding the typically non-saturated log structures on punctured log curves.
 After this diagram is constructed and shown to be cartesian, the necessary properties largely follow from pulling back appropriate properties from morphisms of associated Artin fans.
-We then proceed to prove the corollaries listed above.